8 MINUTES 20 SECONDS | VARIOUS PRINT SECQUENCES SO FAR | 2002 – ONGOING

 are printed on matt Fuji Crystal Archive paper

-___ Please note that the sound in 8min 20sec (2009) starts very slowly after 1 minute 29 seconds.
+___ Please note that the original sound of 8min 20sec video composition (Cars #3, 2009/2020) starts very slowly after 1 minute 29 seconds.

 8 MINUTES 20 SECONDS | 2020 UPDATES AND ADDITIONS | 1080p FULL HD REMASTERS

 In 2020 full HD video remasters were created using the original DV tapes with digital master recordings.
 The compositions were re-rendered with the much higher 1080p full HD resolution (1920x1080 pixels).